johnlam1968/ibkr_headless_mcp/README.md

 ## Features

+Instead of wrapping on ibind's method, now an endpoint mcp server is available: a LLM agent parses the documentation and uses the get method to retrieve information for an end user.

 ## Prerequisites
 1. **IBKR Account**: Paper/live trading account with API access enabled.
 3. **oauth files stored in local folder.
 Refer to https://github.com/Voyz/ibind/wiki/OAuth-1.0a